b23r0/rust-raknet/README.md

 Raknet is a reliable udp transport protocol that is generally used for communication between game clients and servers, and is used by Minecraft Bedrock Edtion for underlying communication.

-Raknet protocol supports multiple reliability, and has better transmission performance than TCP in unstable network environments.
-This project is an incomplete implementation of the protocol.
+Raknet protocol supports various reliability options, and has better transmission performance than TCP in unstable network environments.
+This project is an incomplete implementation of the protocol by reverse engineering.

 Reference : http://www.jenkinssoftware.com/raknet/manual/index.html